-Another happening spot is Monashee Spirits Craft Distillery, found smack dab in the centre of town.
-During the day it serves as a production centre for their vodka, cinnamon and espresso liqueurs, and the public is invited to tour the facility.
+Another happening spot is Monashee Spirits Craft Distillery, found smack dab in the centre of town and one of the best bars in Revelstoke.
+During the day it serves as a production centre for their whiskey, gin, vodka and cinnamon-infused liqueurs, and the public is invited to tour the facility.

 Explore downtown Revelstoke

-The compact city centre is easy to explore, starting at the pedestrian-only Grizzly Plaza.
+The compact city centre is easy to explore, starting at Grizzly Plaza.
 Revelstoke’s most famous residents mark the entrance: three bear statues, which make for a popular selfie stop.